 Bill Norrie was born in the City of St. Boniface in 1929 to Scottish immigrants William Sr. and Mary Rae.
 His sister Margaret was Scottish-born as well.
 The Norrie children grew up in the West End at 787 Banning Street, an address he resided at until he graduated from university in 1955.

 Norrie attended Principal Sparling School on Sherburn Street.
-While there he was a captain of the school's cadet squadron.
-He graduated in 1944 as the boys honour student of the year and was class valedictorian.
+While there, he was a captain of the school's cadet squadron and he graduated in 1944 as the boys honour student of the year and class valedictorian.

 December 28, 1948, Winnipeg Free Press